IceHe/lib/snips/markdown/markdown-style-guide.md

 _Rationale:_

 -   _Advantages of Setex:_

+    -   _More visible._

-    - _more visible.
-Not very important if you have syntax highlighting._
+        _Not very important if you have syntax highlighting._

 -   _ATX advantages over Setex:_

-    - _Easier to write because in Setex you have to match the number of characters in both lines for it to look good_
+    -   _Easier to write_
+        _because in Setex you have to match the number of characters_ _in both lines for it to look good_

     -   _Works for all levels, while Setex only goes up to level 2_

     -   _Occupy only one screen line, while Setex occupies 2_

 > Include a single space between the `#` and the text of the header.